List of History Scholarships

 2012 – Lindsay Hall

-Criteria: This $1,000 scholarship will be awarded at least every three years for the best history graduate thesis.
+Criteria: This scholarship will be awarded at least every three years for the best history paper, at either an undergraduate or graduate level.
 It is to be awarded by a committee of at least three faculty members of the History Department.
 The Department is responsible for notifying Financial Aid of the recipient.
 The winner is required to send a letter of thanks to the family of Max O’Neal.
 This process will be managed by the History Department.